 4. What’s one track of yours that you are proud of that most people might not know about?

-.
-It’s on my “Quit This City” EP from 2015 but its a song I wrote long before.
+Summer In The Winter.
+It's on my "Quit This City" EP from 2015 but its a song I wrote long before.
 I feel like it was way ahead of its time and still sounds so fresh.
-It was overlooked but it’s still one of my absolute proudest musical accomplishments.
+It was overlooked but it's still one of my absolute proudest musical accomplishments.

 5. If you could be eternally stuck in one year's music scene, which year would it be?